FADS, FALLACIES, FALSITIES VS. FACTS

 Few people of any education find it possible to accept as a fact that God has in ages past actually incarnated in successive eras as a gigantic fish, a vast tortoise (Kurma), a giant boar (Varuna) and a lion-man (Narasimha) to save the world.
 Yet Sathya Sai Baba states this as something he takes for granted.
 There is not the slightest danger whatever that the world at large will accept Sathya Sai Baba 's fantastical claims.
 Such as his frequent statements that what he calls 'demonic' persons like Ravana (virtually unknown to historical research) had mastered all the sciences of the universe and Hiranakasipu had long ago travelled to the limits of the universe (beyond the stars)!

 There are very few persons to be found near Sai Baba who demonstrate a thorough enough understanding of scientific and secular thought to rate as serious thinkers in a Western sense, and not one famous scientist has ever supported Sai Baba.
-Therefore, some people around him are uncomfortably aware of his ignorance, yet - because of their 'faith' in him and what it means to them personally in one way and another, they have to ignore or rationalise it.
+Therefore, some people around him are uncomfortably aware of his ignorance, yet - because of their 'faith' in him and what it means to them personally in one way and another, they have to ignore or rationalize it.

 Does ignorance lead to bliss?